junbinzhao/FluxCalR/README.md

 The function **`FluxCal()`** calculates CO<sub>2</sub> and/or CH<sub>4</sub> flux rates based on the time cues provided for each measurement (i.e. either
     start or end time).
 Two options are available to input the time cues:
-1. (default) after executing the function, manually clicking on a pop-up graph with CO<sub>2</sub> concentration time series to choose the END time, which could be identified by the "peaks" or "valleys"; or
+1. (default) after executing the function, manually clicking on a pop-up graph with CO<sub>2</sub> concentration time series to choose the END time, which could be seen as the "peaks" or "valleys" in the time series; or
 2. loading a file (.csv) into the argument "Time_keys" with times (HH:MM:SS) indicating start or end of each flux measurement.
     The header for the time must be either "Start" or "End".
     (see an example file "Time & Ta.csv" at https://github.com/junbinzhao/FluxCalR/tree/master/inst/extdata)